zotles/VBA-excel-utilities/README.md

 # VBA-excel-utilities
-Fell free to review and re-code.
+Feel free to review and re-code.